 and national based industry partners.

-Lorraine has been a Senior Research Fellow with Lero at NUI Galway since September 2012.
+Lorraine has been a lecturer with the Business Information Systems Discipline and Senior Research Fellow with Lero at NUI Galway since September 2010.
 Her principal

 agile methods, cloud computing and open source software.
 Over the past number of years, Lorraine has